eocdb/ocdb-docs/docs/source/ocdb-api-cli.md

 Automation and easy access is important.
 The OCDB database system does, therefore, offer a command line interface as well as a Python API for accessing as well as managing submissions and users.

+Both options offer the same functions.
+If you just want to apply one or more of these functions, the command line interface (CLI) will suit your needs.
+Otherwise, use the OCDB API in Python scripts to integrate OCDB API functions together with other Python methods.

 ## Installation